digipolisantwerp/dataaccess_aspnetcore_deprecated/readme.md

 }
 ```

-You can pass in false if you don't want the change tracking to activate (better performance when you only want to retrieve data and not insert/update/delete).
+You can pass in false if you don't want the **change tracking** to activate (better performance when you only want to retrieve data and not insert/update/delete).

-Now Access your data via repositories :
+Now access your data via repositories :

 ``` csharp
 var repository = uow.GetRepository<MyEntity>();
 // your data access code via the repository comes here
 ```

-The UnitOfWork will be automatically injected in the repository and use it to interact with the database.
+The UnitOfWork will be automatically injected in the repository and used to interact with the database.

-When you want to submit changes to the database, call the SaveChanges or SaveChangesAsync method of the IUnitOfWork :
+To persist your changes to the database, call the SaveChanges or SaveChangesAsync method of the IUnitOfWork :

 ``` csharp
 uow.SaveChanges();